-Effective January 1, 2020, eligible employees began receiving Company matching contributions with immediate eligibility.
-The Company matching contribution made each payroll period is 200% of each eligible employee's eligible elective deferrals up to 5% of eligible earnings.
-Effective January 1, 2021, and thereafter, the Company matching contribution made each payroll period is 100% of each eligible employee's eligible elective deferrals up to 5% of eligible compensation.
+Eligible employees receive Company matching contributions with immediate eligibility.
+The Company matching contribution made each payroll period is 100% of each eligible employee's eligible elective deferrals up to 5% of eligible compensation.
 The Company matching contribution will be trued-up each Plan year to attain the appropriate allocation rate for the plan year as a whole.